Electrification Academy Partnership

 A core part of the role is onboarding equipment vendors and strategic partners onto the platform — making sure their solutions are described and surfaced in the workflow language engineers actually search against.
 A selection of the partner work over the last 20 months:

 Eirich.
-Three platform listings — one industrial solution and two mixer product lines.
-Detailed product mapping against the Battery Cell Manufacturing process areas, working directly with the Eirich engineering team to translate machine capability into workflow-relevant search terms.
+Detailed product mapping against the Battery Cell Manufacturing process areas, working directly with the Eirich sales & engineering team to translate machine capability into workflow-relevant search terms.

 Platform content and strategy.
 Content reviews across the Battery Cell Manufacturing and Battery Recycling areas, user-persona work, retention strategy, and vendor reports designed to drive renewals — all anchored on the same principle: start with the user's real workflow, then build the platform around it.